AnkitCuriosity/Write-Ups/XSSI (Cross Site Script Inclusion) to Steal AccessToken and More.md

 ## Proof of Concept to Steal AccessToken -:

-An attacker can define their own JSONP callback function (for ex `calc`) at the vulnerable endpoint -:
+An attacker can call their own JSONP callback function (for ex `calc`) at the vulnerable endpoint -:

 ![A](https://user-images.githubusercontent.com/58471667/230939082-c5d38896-2cf6-4b36-8712-8004cf56c646.png)